TOAST-DOCS/Compute-Instance/ko/terraform-guide-gov.md

 ```
 $ terraform plan
 ...
-An execution plan has been generated and is shown below.
+Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   - destroy

 Terraform will perform the following actions:

-  - nhncloud_compute_instance_v2.terraform-test-01
+  # nhncloud_compute_instance_v2.terraform-instance-01 will be destroyed
+  - resource "nhncloud_compute_instance_v2" "terraform-instance-01" {
+...

 Plan: 0 to add, 0 to change, 1 to destroy.
 ...